LeonPfenning/pi_udp_camera/README.md

 # Raspberry & Pi Camera as UDP Camera
-A server client application to use a raspberry pi and a CSI-camera as udp network camera.
-The project is used for computer vision applications.
-It acquires (single) uncompressed images and sends them to the client.
-Depending on network speed and chosen image resolution the resulting framerate might be rather low.
-For more info on achievable fps check bellow.
+A server client application to use a raspberry pi and a CSI-camera as ethernet camera.
+The project is mostly designed for computer vision applications.
+Single uncompressed ("still") images can be polled by the Client.

-A basic interface between the computer and the raspberry pi is provided to setup the camera-mode (resolution, binning, image format, ...) and control the exposure time.
-This project allows to use the raspberry pi + camera to be used in headless mode by controlling it from an external device (computer).
+A basic interface between the computer and the raspberry pi is provided to initialize/set the camera-configuration (resolution, binning, image format, ...) and control the exposure time.
+This project allows to use a raspberry pi + camera similar to an industrial ethernet camera.